Callaloo

 Callaloo (/ˌkael@'lu:/ KAL-ə-LOO, /jam/; many spelling variants, such as kallaloo, calaloo, calalloo, calaloux, or callalloo) is a plant used in popular dishes in many Caribbean countries, while for other Caribbean countries, a stew made with the plant is called callaloo.
 Cuisines, including the plant callaloo or dishes called callaloo, vary throughout the Caribbean.
 In countries such as Trinidad and Tobago or Grenada, the dish itself is called callaloo and uses taro leaves (known by many local names such as 'dasheen bush', 'callaloo bush', or 'bush') or Xanthosoma leaves (known by many names, including cocoyam and tannia).

-The native Jamaicans (Arawak and Taino people of America) used callaloo in their cooking that they passed down.
-The later farmer immigrants of indentured servitude: indojamaicans brought their variant of callaloo (Amaranthus viridis) in the late 17-1800s as crops to the island of Jamaica and other Caribbean islands like Trinidad and Africa during apartheid where indentured services were brought from India.
-Since the leaf vegetable used in some regions differs, some confusion can arise among the vegetables with the dish itself.
-This, as is the case with many other Caribbean dishes, is a remnant of West African and Taino cuisine.
+It is a remnant of West African and Taino cuisine.

 Etymology

-There are two possible etymological origins for the word.
-The first deriving from Tupi caárurú, meaning thick leaf.
-The other being from Kimbundu kalulú referring to okra, similar to the present use of the word in Haitian Creole and São Tomean Portuguese.
+There are two possible etymological origins for the word, with stronger claims for the first.
+The first etymology from on ground research states that it is from Kimbundu kalulú referring to okra, or an Angolan vegetable dish, similar to the present use of the word in Haitian Creole and São Tomean Portuguese.
+The other claim is deriving from Tupi caárurú, meaning thick leaf.

 Cooking variations

-Trinbagonians, Grenadians, and Dominicans primarily use taro/ dasheen bush for callaloo, although Dominicans also use water spinach.
+Trinbagonians, Grenadians, and Dominicans primarily use taro/dasheen bush for callaloo, although Dominicans also use water spinach.
 Jamaicans, Belizeans, St. Lucians, and Guyanese, on the other hand, use the name callaloo to refer to an indigenous variation of amaranth, and use it in a plethora of dishes and as a drink ("callaloo juice").
 The "callaloo" made in Jamaica is different from the "callaloo" made in Trinidad and Tobago, Grenada, and the rest of the Caribbean in terms of the main ingredient (the leaf used) and other ingredients included.

 Jamaicans tend to steam callaloo leaf with garlic, carrots, local powdered seasoning, tomatoes, salt, Scotch bonnet peppers, onions, scallions, thyme, sweet pepper, pimento, with or without salt fish or other meats and even in rice or their famous patty pastries.
 Trinidadians and Saint Lucians, however, use dasheen bush, okra, coconut milk, pumpkin, onions, bell peppers, local seasonings, and spices, along with crabs or pigtails.

 "Callaloo" in Trinidad is found in a variety of dishes, including callaloo soup or "oil down".
 Callaloo is one of the national dishes of Trinidad and Tobago and Dominica, although this soup can be found all around the Caribbean as one of the regional cuisine's "foodie favorites".